pivotal/docs-tap/app-live-view/architecture.hbs.md

-# Internal architecture
+# Application Live View internal architecture

-This topic describes the architectural view of Application Live View and its components.
+This topic describes the architecture of Application Live View and its components.
 You can deploy this system on a Kubernetes stack and use it to monitor containerized apps on hosted cloud platforms or on-premises.